sleevezipper/hass-workstation-service/README.md

 This sensor exposes the name of the currently focused window.

+### WebcamActive

+This sensor shows if your webcam is currently in use.

+Please note: Using this sensor will make your webcam activity light turn on every time it checks if the webcam is being used.
+Using an update interval lower than 30 seconds is not recommended.

 ### CPULoad

 This sensor checks the current CPU load.
 It averages the load on all logical cores every second and rounds the output to two decimals.